35+ React 19 Interview Questions 2025: useActionState, useOptimistic & Form Actions

 }

-Question 7: What Is the Activity Component in React 19.2?
+What is the Activity component in React 19.2?

 The primary use case is keeping component state alive during navigation.
 Think of a tab interface where switching tabs unmounts and remounts components, losing their internal state.
 With Activity, you can hide inactive tabs without destroying them: